Balance Exercises

 Sit to Stand with Clasped Hands

 Clasp hands together and reach forward lifting bottom off of sitting surface then coming to full stand if able.
-If unable to do full stand, partial stand is acceptable.
-Return to seated position and repeat 5 to 10 times.
+If unable to do full stand, a partial stand is acceptable.
+Return to seated position then repeat as able.

 Balance Exercises Sit to Stand